samyeuh/musicboard-bot/README.md

 # musicboard-bot
 bot discord musicboard (https://musicboard.app)

-- link profil
+- link profil ✅
+- see user profile
 - see reviews of an album/artist/song from all user of your server
 - see global review of an album/artist/song
-- see user profil